Pieta | |||||||||

 Portrays Mary holding the dead Jesus after his crucifixion.
 Highly realistic, highly finished work of marble sculpture on a monumental scale.
 It is life size, but seems greater in some respects, since Mary appears bigger than her adult male son.
 Exhibits the classical beauty and naturalism that was an ideal of the Renaissance that Michelangelo was so instrumental in developing.

-Resignation and sorrow for a great personal loss.
+Recognition and acceptance of a great personal loss.

 Jesus, religion, Virgin Mary